 We pose these questions for reflection:

-- Do the Scriptures contain chronological data which allow the careful student to arrive at a relatively reliable estimate as to the antiquity of the human race?
+- Do the Scriptures contain chronological data that allow careful students to arrive at a relatively reliable estimate as to the antiquity of the human race?

 - Does the Bible teach that the earth and mankind were created in the same week?